-The Master of Arts in Teaching (MAT) is a degree designed for both current and prospective K–12 teachers who are looking to either obtain their initial teaching license or who are looking for additional certification as a means of career advancement inside the classroom.
+The Masters in Teaching, sometimes referred to as a master of arts in teaching (MAT), is a degree designed for both current and prospective K–12 teachers who are looking to either obtain their initial teaching license or who are looking for additional certification as a means of career advancement inside the classroom.
 An online MAT is the same degree delivered through a blend of Internet technologies and real-world experiences.

 Online teaching degree programs focus on blending learning theory with hands-on, field-based teaching experiences.
 Prominent themes can include: